diamondback-data-desk/UMPD_Crime_Scraper/README.md

   - Added feature to scan multiple months and years (currently hardcoded to 9/2017 --> 9/2022) Can change with `year_start` and `month_start` feature

+👋 Questions or bugs reach out to me: skanipakala@gmail.com